rblack42/Blog/content/2014/12/06/Hangertalk.rst

 Basically, you still need to focus on similar things, but the big new one is keeping the craft straight and level.
 For a beginner, that can be a challenge.

+First, you have to get used to all the instruments that tell you which way you are flying, and ow the airplane is oriented relative to the ground, even in the middle of a cloud or at night.
+The front panel is a bit more complicated than the average car:

+..  image:: images/FlightPanel.png
+    :alt: Flight Panel

 You have three different kinds of controls to worry about.
 For the kind of plane I started learning how to fly, I sat in the pilot's seat with a wheel in